 Storage: Effective storage is essential for maintaining the integrity and accessibility of materials.
 This includes the use of racks, shelving, bins, and automated storage and retrieval systems (AS/RS).

-Racking Systems: Racking systems, such as pallet racks with rack bins or cantilever racks, provide efficient vertical storage for palletized goods.
+rack bins or cantilever racks, provide efficient vertical storage for palletized goods.
 They optimize space utilization in warehouses, allowing for easy access and organization of materials.

 Shelving and Bins: Shelving units and storage bins are used for storing smaller items or materials that don't require pallets.
 They are crucial for maintaining order and accessibility in parts storage areas or distribution centers.